‘Return To Amish’ Spoilers: Jeremiah Hunts For His Biological Family & Sabrina Juggles A Fourth Pregnancy

 In 2019, Soap Dirt reported she gave birth to a son, Zekiah Brysen Nolt with then-boyfriend Jeff Nolt.

-Viewers will be introduced to Rosanna Miller and Maureen Byler who will leave their tight-knit Amish communities for the first time and travel to join Jeremiah, Carmella, and Sabrina as they experience “firsts” in the non-Amish world.
+Viewers will be introduced to Rosanna Miller and Maureen Byler who will leave their tight-knit Amish communities for the first time and travel to join Jeremiah, Carmela, and Sabrina as they experience “firsts” in the non-Amish world.
 These will include a belly-button piercing, a steamy romance, and a French kiss!

 Rosanna’s sheltered life has not prepared her to deal with the stress of the English, or non-Amish, world.
 She is still determined to soak up her new surroundings.